Batter (cooking): Methods

-Many batters are made by combining dry flour with liquids such as water, milk, or eggs.
+Many batters are made by combining flour with liquids such as water, milk, or eggs.
 Batters can also be made by soaking grains in water and grinding them wet.
 Often a leavening agent such as baking powder is included to aerate and fluff up the batter as it cooks, or the mixture may be naturally fermented for this purpose as well as to add flavour.
 Carbonated water or another carbonated liquid such as beer may instead be used to aerate the batter in some recipes, such as for Fanta cake.
 Other substitutes for water are wine, or flavored liquors like curaçao, brandy, and maraschino.

 The viscosity of batter may range from very "heavy" (adhering to an upturned spoon) to "thin" (similar to single cream, enough to pour or drop from a spoon and sometimes called "drop batter").
 Heat is applied to the batter, usually by frying, baking, or steaming, to cook the ingredients and to "set" the batter into a solid form.
 Batters may be sweet or savoury, often with either sugar or salt added (sometimes both).
 Many other flavourings such as herbs, spices, fruits, or vegetables may be added to the mixture.